rdegges/rdegges-blog/articles/2011/what-ive-learned-about-writing-so-far.md

+---
-Title: What I've Learned About Writing (So Far)
+title: "What I've Learned About Writing (So Far)"
-Date: 2011-12-19
-Tags: personal development
+date: "2011-12-19"
+tags: ["personal development"]
+slug: "what-ive-learned-about-writing-so-far"
-Summary: A look back at my writing habit progress so far.
+description: "A look back at my writing habit progress so far."
+---

 ![Writer Sketch][]